marsborox/SuperAwesomePlagueDoctorMain/ReadMe.txt

 DONE:
-enemies spawn move towards player player controlls working fine enemy - go to hero / follow him, on shot dies combat - shoot projectile where mouse clicked we have custom cursor for aiming
+enemies spawn move towards player player controlls working fine

+combat - shoot projectile where mouse clicked enemy - go to hero / follow him, on shot dies, adds score
+	when touches player is removed and score on player is reduced

+we have custom cursor for aiming

+UI - Display Kills/Score

 ToDo:
 enemy -  when touch kill hero or something